descope/terraform-provider-descope/docs/raw/applications/oidc.md

 - Type: `string`

-// Specify the Flow Hosting URL.
+The Flow Hosting URL.
 Read more about using this parameter with custom domain [here](https://docs.descope.com/sso-integrations/applications/saml-apps).